FaceTime

 If you've ever video chatted iPhone-to-iPhone, chances are you used FaceTime.
-Apple's video calling app is installed on all its devices by default, meaning FaceTime options get prime placement.
+Apple's video call app comes installed on its devices by default, meaning FaceTime options get prime placement.
 FaceTime is super simple, making it easy to access features like mute and flip camera.
-This simplicity is also FaceTime's downside: callers can't lock their calls with a password, use a virtual background, or access a web link that would allow anyone to quickly join a call.
 The biggest downside?
-The FaceTime club is an exclusive one – if you don't have an Apple device, you can't join.
+The FaceTime club is an exclusive one — if you don't have an Apple device, you can't join.
+However, that will change soon when the iOS 15 release happens in Fall, 2021.
+That Apple software update will allow Android and Windows users to open a Facetime link in a browser.
+Maybe not the best video call experience, but, you know, Apple likes to keep things in their own ecosystem.

-Not too much, we think.
-Apple is known for having a pretty strong privacy track record.
+Not too much, we think (hope!).
+Apple is known for having a pretty strong security and privacy track record, at least compared to many of the other Big Tech companies.
 FaceTime is end-to-end encrypted, which is the best case scenario for a video chat app.
-FaceTime makes a fine video chat option (if all your friends own Apple products).
+And Apple doesn't share your data with third-parties, which is nice.
+There was a pretty nasty Facetime bug found back in 2019 that let users call somebody through FaceTime and listen in on the phone’s microphone whether or not the person answered the call.
+Apple fixed that bug quickly.
+FaceTime makes a fine video call option (if all your friends own Apple products).

 Yes